USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 Running ALPHA - Quickstart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Launch Matlab and make sure that REVS_Common is on the Matlab path as described in the installation instructions above.
-As a quick check you can execute the following Matlab command, if it succeeds then it should return the path to the top-level ALPHA model:
+Launch Matlab and make sure that ``REVS_Common`` is on the Matlab path as described in the installation instructions.
+As a quick check you can execute the following Matlab command and if successful, it should return the path to the top-level ALPHA model:

 ::